01100100/blog/content/posts/maphopping.md

 Many mapping services use a common pattern of encoding the viewport settings (latitude, longitude and zoom level) into the URL using the [hash property](https://developer.mozilla.org/en-US/docs/Web/API/URL/hash).

-For the sake of some examples, lets use the undisputed arbitrarily-chosen center of the World[^prime-meridian-history], The Royal Observatory in Greenwich, London with co-ordinates `51.4769° N, 0.0000° E` and a arbitrary zoom level of `13`.
+Consider for the sake of some examples, the undisputed arbitrarily-chosen center of the World[^prime-meridian-history], The Royal Observatory in Greenwich, London with co-ordinates `51.4769° N, 0.0000° E` and a arbitrary zoom level of `13`.

 Here’s how different mapping services encode this information into the URL: